Preventing Pneumonia

 Ask visitors to wash their hands when they come into your room.

-Can HAP Be Treated?
+How is HAP Treated?

 HAP can be very serious.
 Most of the time, it can be treated with antibiotics.
 The choice of antibiotics depends on which specific germs are causing the infection.
 Your healthcare provider will decide which antibiotic is best.
 If you have questions, please ask your doctor or nurse.